cvetan/apache-vhost-script/README.md

 This script (for now) presummes default apache settings, in terms of document root locations, ownership on files, and privileges.

-Document root: **/var/www/html**
+Document root: **/var/www/html/example.com**

 Owner: **www-data:www-data**

 Privileges: **775**

-It will create and enable .dev vhost.
+It will create and enable .local vhost.

 Clone script into **/usr/local/bin** for global access system wide.
 It will need root privileges.